anton-k/reader-pattern-servant-app/README.md

 sharing mutable state.
 It's all hided from the library.
 By the `Env` we only see the list of available actions that can be performed on the app in terms of interfaces.

+### Scaling up

+So we have defined our small app.
+But story does not end there.
+We have to implement new and new API-routes and features and app becomes not so small.
+How to keep it small nonetheless?

+I think there is no answer to this.
+We have to balance on the waves.
+But in this section I'd like to mention osme further steps.

+For simplicity I kept all API definition in the single module `Api`.
+In real case we can split it also to modules as we did it with handlers.
+This is a proper place not only for servant API definition but also for all transport types that are used for response and requests.
+We should keep it separate from domain types.

+Also we can go down to microservice route and split the app by groups of logically related methods to separate services.
+On this stage our method with local interfaces can pay off well.
+As we already have separated environments we can define separate apps with local env's becoming top-level ones.

+But keep in mind the hidden dependencies of mutable state on the app init level.
+It can also become tangled.
+I advise instead of direct usage of TVar's to wrap them to newtypes and create the modules that provide meaningful interface for them so that `TVar` details are hidden.
+This way it's easier to decouple things or see which one depends on which.

 ### Conclusion